 14. Sarawak History Museum

-Opened in 1891, the Sarawak History Museum is a network of several free public museums from a history (aka ethnological museum), art museum (currently just a shop selling souvenir crafts), Islam Museum (listed below), Chinese Heritage Museum, Textile Museum, an aquarium (I wouldn’t quite call it an aquarium; it’s mostly fishtanks in one large open-air room ).
+Opened in 1891, the Sarawak History Museum is a network of several free public museums from a history (aka ethnological museum), art museum (currently just a shop selling souvenir crafts), Islam Museum, Chinese Heritage Museum, Textile Museum, an aquarium (it’s depressingly, ill-kept fishtanks in one large open-air room).
 The museums are spread out through central Kuching but within fair walking distance from each other.
 Some are hits and some are misses.

 15. Islam Museum